drehnstrom/dsl/challenge-clickstream/challenge-lab.md

    3. Calculate page views by minute.
 Create a dashboard that reports this information.
    4. Run the pipeline in Dataflow.

 5. You want to detect a potential denial of service attack.
 Create an Apache Beam pipeline that calculates page views per minute.
-Log this information the Google Cloud logs.
+Write this information to the Google Cloud logs.
 Create a log metric that reports this information in a Logging and Monitoring Dashboard.
 Next, create a log alert that triggers beyond some threshold.
 When the alert triggers, send yourself an email.

 6. Restart your Pub/Sub message simulator so enough messages are sent to trigger the alert.